benitomartin/github-issues-multiagent-intelligence/README.md

 cp env.example .env.prod
 ```

 The development mode runs on localhost.
-The production mode runs with Aurora RDS as database and AWS EKS with Fargate for the FastAPI.
+The production mode runs with RDS as database and AWS EKS with Fargate for the FastAPI.

 ## Usage